 If you do not own the newer versions of the iPhone, the base-model AirTag works using Bluetooth signals for:

 - iPod Touch 7th generation or later

 And even though you won’t get the direction and distance to your Apple AirTag, you will still be able to see its general location through your devices’ Bluetooth signal and the Find My app.

 AirTag also has an option called Lost Mode.
 When Lost Mode is enabled you will get a notification anytime a device goes within the area of your AirTag, and Apple has added a feature that gives consumers the option of allowing their contact information to be tied to their AirTag so if found by a stranger, they will be able to contact you with the location of your AirTag.

 Apple has addressed that no location data or history will be stored on your AirTag.
 In addition, the owner of the AirTag will be the only person able to see its location.
 Even the devices that send the signals to and from the AirTag will remain anonymous.
 A few other features of the AirTag include long battery life and the AirTag is water resistant.
 Apple claims that your AirTag should be able to last over a year running off of a standard battery.

 Apple has announced that the AirTag will be available to purchase for $29, or sold in a pack of four AirTags for $99.

-Sunvera Software builds mobile applications with UWB compatability.
+Sunvera Software is the best iOS app making firm in Orange County.
+We build intelligent iOS mobile applications with UWB compatability.
 Schedule a free consultation today.